Janpot/google-reader-notifier/README.md

 ##version history

+###2.1.3: Oops
+  * Was accidentally loading 240 items instead of 20 at startup.

+###2.1.2: Annoyances
+  * Don't load all images when creating a snippet.
+  * Display errors when the feed don't load.

 ###2.1.1: Clean it up
   * Allow ctrl+click for links in feed content to open in the background.
   * Fix bug where iterator could load more items when it shouldn't.
   * larger buttons for navigation in preview.

 ###2.1.0: Cut me some slack
   * redesign items list to be able to mark as read without previewing.